How to adjust to living alone

 Family and friends are a natural source of emotional support, but may not be available for many people, or you may prefer to talk to someone who is not involved in your life.

 A counsellor can help you express your emotions, explore your feelings and help you come closer to some sort of resolution.
-There is free support for bereaved people (e.g. Cruse Bereavement Care), private therapists or your GP may refer you for counselling through the NHS.
+There is free support for bereaved people (e.g. Cruse Bereavement Care), or your GP may be able to refer you for counselling.

 Your housing options